Guy Grossi: Professional career

 In 1980, Grossi completed an apprenticeship in commercial cookery at the Box Hill Institute.
 At age fifteen, he began working in a Malvern seafood restaurant before progressing to Tolarno's, where his father led the kitchen.
 Later, he moved to Massoni's in Fitzroy Street, owned by his father, Leon Massoni, and David Gibson.
 Following a stint at Two Faces, he and his wife, Melissa, opened Quadri, a restaurant of their own in Armadale.
 Grossi's father Pietro joined them to open Caffé Grossi in 1988.

 In 1999, Grossi purchased an Italian restaurant in Melbourne, known as The Florentino.
 Later, he purchased the Mirka Continental Bistro in St Kilda, Victoria, and had the building's murals restored by the original artist, Mirka Mora.
 The murals were first painted in the 1960s, when Mora and her husband Georges owned the Tolarno Hotel.

 In 2009, Grossi opened the Grossi Trattoria and Wine Bar at the Intercontinental Hotel in Bangkok, Thailand.
 In 2010, he opened The Merchant in the Rialto Towers as a joint venture with Lorenz Grollo.
 In 2012, Grossi opened the Ombra Salumi Bar next to Grossi Florentino in central Melbourne.

 Media

 Grossi has appeared on various Australian television programs including Industry Leaders, Food Safari, Iron Chef Australia, 9am with David and Kim, Fresh, Postcards, Getaway, Neighbours, My Kitchen Rules, A Current Affair, and Sunrise.
 He has also appeared on various American shows such as Good Day Philadelphia.

+Controversy

+In January 2025, Guy Grossi apologised after allegedly groping a female journalist at an industry event in February 2022.